-In addition to filling out the table above, provide a graphic showing the median ROE in each industry.
+Use one or more Tableau graphics to answer these questions.

 Part 3, Question 2

 For each industry, compute the median ROE in 2013 and 2015.
 Which industry exhibited the greatest improvement in ROE?
 Explain this increase.
 Why do you think this industry exhibited the highest increase?
 Use the ratios from the DuPont method to support your argument.
 Provide a graphic that illustrates your results.